wbreeze/poui/Etapa01.md

 Installing that creates a little bit of tech-debt.
 We'll have to adjust the Babel plugins when this syntax moves to mainstream.

+That isn't a huge increment above maintaining versions of things with upgrades and patches.

+### Styling

+Having the component, we'd like it to look more like a clickable button and not an HTML rendered list item with a bullet.

+For now, we put the styling in the `App.css` file.
+We'll revisit this later and most likely make a top-level stylesheet for the top-level component.

+The component needs a class so that we can target the styling.
+We treat styling for this component as a top-level block in the block-element-model (BEM) paradigm.

+We use font-relative units in order to maintain visual feel of the component in the presense of larger or smaller font size settings.

+To add some interactive, button-like behavior, we change the cursor shape and alter the border color when the pointer tracks over the item.